ooni/ooni.org/content/post/2022-russia-blocks-amid-ru-ua-conflict/index.md

 Image: Block page served for 200rf.com on AS8790 in Russia.

 On other networks (such as [AS60139](https://explorer.ooni.org/measurement/20220303T111938Z_webconnectivity_RU_60139_n1_o7KFBFqAwSFdVcW4?input=https%3A%2F%2F200rf.com%2F) and [AS12389](https://explorer.ooni.org/measurement/20220303T111841Z_webconnectivity_RU_12389_n1_TNulGfMNA5nfH7P4?input=https%3A%2F%2F200rf.com%2F)), OONI data shows the injection of a RST packet during the TLS handshake.
-While on other networks, we [see](https://explorer.ooni.org/search?since=2022-03-03&until=2022-03-06&failure=false&domain=200rf.com&probe_cc=RU&only=anomalies) that the connection times out during the TLS handshake, or that the connection is closed before the TLS handshake is complete.
+While on other networks, we [see](https://explorer.ooni.org/search?since=2022-03-03&until=2022-03-06&failure=false&domain=200rf.com&probe_cc=RU&only=anomalies) that the session times out during the TLS handshake, or that the connection is closed before the TLS handshake is complete.

 #### Twitter and Facebook blocked